-Finite Element Method using ANSYS (PDE1902)
+Finite Element Method using ANSYS

-Delivery: Online, pre-recorded lectures
+Delivery: 7 weeks online, pre-recorded lectures

 Certificate and Digital Badge: A Certificate and a FEM using ANSYS Practitioner Digital Badge will be issued to students who pass the exam.

 Stackable Credential (see below for discounts): Combine this course with the "Intro to FEM" course and you will receive a FEM + FEM using ANSYS Professional Badge.